-It’s a tremendous upgrade at an equally tremendous price.
+It’s a tremendous upgrade at an equally tremendous price (although you can save some money with our look at the best iPad Pro deals, and the best iPad mini prices).
 But serious creatives will appreciate the value of an immersive screen, fresh second-generation Apple Pencil tricks, and a USB-C port for easier transferring of photos and faster charging.
-It’s Apple’s biggest at its best, and a threat to your laptop’s existence (although we still think there are some great laptops around, see our list of the best laptops for graphic design).
+It’s Apple’s biggest iPad, although the 2018 model we've reviewed here has since been superseded by the 2021 iPad Pro packing Apple's desktop-class M1 chip.
+Still the 2018 model is still a threat to your laptop’s existence (although we still think there are some great laptops around, see our list of the best laptops for graphic design).

 iPad Pro 12.9 (2018): Price

-The iPad Pro 12.9 costs just as much money as a brand new iPhone XS, meaning you’re going to have to be a serious creative in order to get the most value out of this tablet.
+Seeing as it's Apple's largest tablet, the iPad Pro 12.9 will set you back a hefty chunk of cash.
+You’re probably going to have to be a serious creative in order to get the most value out of this tablet.
 You’re also likely to spend more money on storage upgrades and accessories – the second-generation Apple Pencil is a separate purchase and the Smart Keyboard Folio, while truly awesome, is itself 1/5th the iPad Pro 12.9 price.
-And this is all for just the wimpy 64GB configuration.
+And this is all for just the wimpy 64GB entry-level configuration.

 iPad Pro 12.9 (2018): Display and design

-The iPad Pro 12.9 acts as Apple’s answer to everyone insisting on a touchscreen Mac.
+The iPad Pro 12.9 acts as Apple’s answer to anyone insisting on a touchscreen Mac.
 You can sketch on this bright and beautiful 12.9-inch touchscreen and never feel at a loss for room.
 The digital canvas hasn’t shrunk, but its new squared-off frame is smaller than previous generations.
-The traditional home button is gone in favor of iPhone XS-like gesture controls and so is much of the infringing bezel around the border.
+The traditional home button is gone in favor of iPhone-like gesture controls and so is much of the infringing bezel around the border.

 While we also liked the iPad Pro 11 for its similarly bezel-reduced borders, this version feels like so much more for artists.
 There’s less of a need to pan or pinch-to-zoom to see your work and get down to business with the Apple Pencil.
 Everything is on the screen.
 It’s the size of a 13-inch 2-in-1 laptop with the versatility and weight of a large tablet.

 The wide P3 colour gamut makes the iPad Pro 12.9 ideal for professional illustrators and photo editors who benefit from the expanded colour spectrum, and the refresh rate has been improved to an adaptive 120Hz for video editors.
-Anyone who appreciates silky smooth frame rates will like Apple’s Liquid Retina Display, something you won’t find on the middle-of-the-pack iPad Air.
+Anyone who appreciates silky smooth frame rates will like Apple’s Liquid Retina Display, something you won’t find on the more affordable iPads like the iPad mini.

 iPad Pro 12.9 (2018): Second-gen Apple Pencil

-This is the reason to buy the newer iPad Pro over other iPads.
-The second-generation Pencil is Apple’s revised attempt at a stylus and it’s far superior to the first-gen, barrel-shaped Apple Pencil is every way: it’s smaller, lighter and has a flat side so it doesn’t always roll off a table.
+The second-generation Pencil is Apple’s revised attempt at a digital pen and it’s far superior to the first-gen, barrel-shaped Apple Pencil is every way: it’s smaller, lighter and has a flat side so it doesn’t always roll off a table.

 iPad Pro 12.9 (2018): Power and performance